"I'll meet you by the third pyramid

 The first A6 pamphlet from Third Pyramid Press is Love Poems by Gina Baber.

-Printed in an edition of 50 on neon pink + 50 on lilac with risographed covers and bookmark, stickered and numbered.
+Printed in an edition of 50 on neon pink + 50 on lilac with risographed covers printed at Rabbits Road Press, stickered and numbered.

 Launch event and exhibition to be announced shortly.

 A Paratextual and Bibliographical Study of 'Howl' by Allen Ginsberg

 Selection of slides and quotes from a presentation at the Post-war Printing Conference

 11th October, 2019.
 Weston Library, University of Oxford

 "The priestly ex-book-thief arrived and thrust a small black and white book into my hand...I took it and flipped it open...and found myself in the middle of Howl...turned to the beginning and was caught up immediately in that sad, powerful opening...I knew that this Allen Ginsberg...had broken ground for all of us - simply by getting this published."

 - Diane di Prima Memoirs of a Beatnik, 1969